 How to Find a Job

-Next, tell everyone you know that you're looking for work.
-Speak with teachers, family, coaches, friends, parents of friends - anyone and everyone you can think of - and ask for help.
+Speak with teachers, family, coaches, friends, parents of friends--anyone and everyone you can think of--and ask for help.
 Most jobs are found through referrals, and people you know are often happy to assist.

 How about starting your own business?
 Consider your own skills and interests as well as the needs of the local economy where you will be spending your summer.
 Possible ventures include babysitting, lawn mowing, house painting, designing and marketing T-shirts, caring for pets while people are on vacation, car detailing, etc.